Skip to Content

 17. Mums (Chrysanthemum morifolium)

-Mums are very versatile: they grow well outdoors but are also perfect in pots decorating your porch, or indoors in your plant corner.
-Keep them inside through the summer while they are all leaves, and put them out on your front steps in the fall for the perfect seasonal decoration.
+Mums are very versatile: they grow well outdoors but are also perfect in pots, decorating your porch, or indoors in your plant corner.
+Keep them inside through the summer while they are all leaves, and put them out on your front steps in the fall for the perfect seasonal decoration that repels the pesky blood suckers.

-While lantana is a magnet for bees, butterflies and hummingbirds, mosquitoes don’t like its smell and stay away.
-This stunning perennial, native to Central and South America is an upright frost-tender shrub that grows 3-6′ tall.
+While lantana is a magnet for bees, butterflies, and hummingbirds, mosquitoes don’t like its smell and stay away.
+This stunning perennial, native to Central and South America, is an upright frost-tender shrub that grows 3-6′ tall (so bring it insider when it gets cooler or keep it inside).

 Donna Brock